ToolJet/ToolJet/docs/docs/contributing-guide/documentation-guidelines/style-guide.md

 - Select **ToolJetDB** as the the data source and *Employees* table as the data source.
 - Pass the returned data to the *allEmployees* component.

 b.
-Bold is applied for Workspace Constants, Clickable Buttons, fx, Data Sources, and Components.
+Bold is applied for Workspace Constants, Clickable Buttons, **`fx`**, Data Sources, and Components.

 **Examples:**
 - Select the **Button** component and change its label to "Save".